pull-stream/pull-stream/README.md

 and will (asynchronously) `callback(null, data)` once for each call.

 The readable stream eventually `callback(err)` if there was an error, or `callback(true)` if the stream has no more data.
+In both cases a second argument will be irgnored.
+That is, the readable stream either provides data _or_ indicates an error or end-of-data condition, never both.

 if the user passes in `end = true`, then stop getting data from wherever.